Federal pandemic funds for First Nations woefully inadequate

 To make matters worse, we are headed into spring flooding season and last minute evacuations in the middle of a pandemic would pose serious risks to First Nations health.
 Kashechewan First Nation located on the James Bay Coast in Ontario are flown out of their community to avoid annual flooding.
 This community is literally facing both a flooding emergency and a global pandemic at the same time, and they are not alone.
 Emergency flooding preparations impact approximately 34 First Nations in Ontario, British Columbia, New Brunswick, Newfoundland and Manitoba every year.
 The additional preventative health measures needed for evacuations of several First Nations during a pandemic could eat up the federal pandemic aid package before it is ever distributed.

-First Nations in Canada represent almost 3 per cent of the Canadian population and are, according to all socio-economic indicators, the most at-risk population.
+First Nations in Canada represent almost three per cent of the Canadian population and are, according to all socio-economic indicators, the most at-risk population.
 During the H1N1 pandemic in 2009, Indigenous peoples represented less than five per cent of the population at that time, but 18 per cent of all H1N1-related deaths.
 The majority of those were First Nations peoples.
 Fast forward to the 2020 COVID-19 pandemic, and First Nations stand to receive a minuscule portion of the pandemic emergency measures budget (less than one per cent).

 We are only at the start of this pandemic and the funds identified will not even cover preventative health measures, let alone crisis level needs.
-Centuries of land dispossession and genocidal policies meant to clear native lands for settlement and extraction of resources, together with decades of purposeful, chronic underfunding of federal social programs and services like food, water, housing and healthcare, have created this poverty crisis in First Nations.
+Centuries of land dispossession and genocidal policies meant to clear native lands for settlement and extraction of resources, together with decades of purposeful, chronic underfunding of federal social programs and services like food, water, housing and health care, have created this poverty crisis in First Nations.
 It has also created a situation where First Nations have the poorest socio-economic conditions including higher rates of disease and poor health.
 These conditions reduce First Nation life spans -- even before COVID-19 was declared a worldwide pandemic.
 These exceptional conditions require an exceptional response -- something the federal government has not done.

 Taking a wait-and-see or allocate-as-needed approach is also a dangerously reactionary strategy.
 We need strong preemptive measures and funding to head off disasters before they happen.
 Like the U.S.’s decades long under-serving of tribal governments, Canada has created the current crisis of poverty in First Nations and is directly responsible for their higher risks of infections and deaths during pandemics.
 While not sufficient, at least the U.S. has proposed a substantial aid package for tribal governments.